NagyD/SDLPoP/README.md

 If SDLPoP does not work correctly with your gamepad, it might help if you download gamecontrollerdb.txt and configure SDLPoP to use it.
 See `SDLPoP.ini` for details.

-Since (upcoming version) SDLPoP now detects controllers plugged in while the game is already running. (hotplug)
+Since version 1.23 SDLPoP now detects controllers plugged in while the game is already running. (hotplug)

 #### Controlling the game